guidoferreyra/Glyphs-Scripts/README.md

 ---

+#### createAccentedVersions.py

+Based on a dictionary stored inside the script outputs to the console the accented versions of the selected glyph.
+Useful for create accented versions of suffixed glyphs (i.e. run on /a.ss01 and get aacute.ss01, abreve.ss01...).
+Edit the dictionary to match your set.

+---

 #### createOTClass.py
 (UI) Create an Opentype Class with glyphs containing an specified text.
 —This script uses code from Mekkablue's "Make OT class from selected glyphs".